Victoria, Crown Princess of Sweden: Education

-Victoria studied for a year (1996–97) at the Catholic University of the West at Angers in France, and in the fall term of 1997 participated in a special program following the work of the Riksdag.
+From 1982-1984 Victoria began her education at Västerled Parish Preschool.
+In the autumn of 1984, she entered Smedslättsskolan in Bromma, completed in the junior level.
+She later studied for a year (1996–97) at the Catholic University of the West at Angers in France, and in the fall term of 1997 participated in a special program following the work of the Riksdag.
 From 1998 to 2000, Victoria resided in the United States, where she studied various subjects at Yale University.

 In May 1999, she was an intern at the Swedish Embassy in Washington, D.C.
 Victoria completed a study program at the Government Offices in 2001.
 In 2003, Victoria's education continued with visits to Swedish businesses, a study and intern program in agriculture and forestry, as well as completion of the basic soldier training at SWEDINT (the Swedish Armed Forces International Centre).

 In 2006, Victoria enrolled in the Ministry for Foreign Affairs' Diplomat Program, running from September 2006 to June 2007.
 The program is a training program for young future diplomats and gives an insight to the ministry's work, Swedish foreign and security policies and Sweden's relations with the rest of the world.
 In June 2009, she graduated with a bachelor's degree in peace and conflict studies from Uppsala University.

 She speaks Swedish, English, French and German.

 In August 2024 the Crown Princess started officer training at the Swedish Defence University.
 This training will take around 20 months to complete and has the goal of teaching the Crown Princess about military strategy and tactics, as well as preparing her for her future role as head of state which includes representing the Armed Forces.